cityofaustin/Residential-Permitting/_project_steps/1-general-process/consult.md

 You probably received your survey when you purchased your home if you bought it after 1980.
 If you can’t find it, or you don’t remember getting it, check with your:

-* Home lender or title company from your original purchase,
+* home lender or title company from your original purchase,
-* Neighbors to find out where they got theirs,
+* neighbors to find out where they got theirs,
-* Or, a surveyor to get a new survey.
+* or, a surveyor to get a new survey.

 You can find a surveyor through the [Texas Board of Professional Land Surveying](http://txls.texas.gov).